showme13467/bachelorsThesis/README.md

 ![Homepage Example Screenshot](https://raw.githubusercontent.com/showme13467/bachelorsThesis/master/example-images/Webpage2.PNG)

 After creating a new floor, an image must be uploaded to have the matching floor plan for the floor.
 Make sure that the floor plan is not in blue or red, otherwise it would be counterproductive for the clarity.
-It is also recommended to upload an image with the dimensions 1200 x 800 pixels.
+It is also recommended to upload an image with the dimensions **1200 x 800 pixels**.
 If this should not be possible, the image will be automatically stretched or shrunk to 1200 x 800.

 ![Homepage Example Screenshot](https://raw.githubusercontent.com/showme13467/bachelorsThesis/master/example-images/Webpage3.PNG)